albertllousas/tennis-kata-in-haskell/README.md

 # tennis-kata-using-state-monad

-Cool [Tennis kata](https://codingdojo.org/kata/Tennis/) to practice TDD.
+Cool [Tennis kata](https://codingdojo.org/kata/Tennis/) to use the State Monad and practice TDD.

 ## Description
 This Kata is about implementing a simple tennis game.
 The scoring system is rather simple: